JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7912 days**.

-And here is a just a random fact -  **Chef Boyardee is actually a real person.
-His real name is Hector Boiardi and he was born in northern Italy in 1898**.
+And here is a just a random fact -  **Alaska got its name from the Aluet word "Alyeska" which means "The Great Land."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 27 Aug, 2025.</sub>
+<sub>Last updated by Github Actions on 28 Aug, 2025.</sub>